A SPECIALIZED CARE FOR LGBTQ+ ASIAN AMERICANS

 Ph.D.
 Dissertation: Queer Evangelical Women’s Experiences of Exploring Their Queer Identities in the United States

-Master’s Degree in Marriage and Family Therapy - Whitworth University, Spokane, WA (2017)
+Master’s in Marriage and Family Therapy - Whitworth University, Spokane, WA (2017)

 Master’s Thesis: The experience of Third Culture Kids (TCKs) and its impact on their therapy utilization